florimondmanca/asgi-lifespan/README.md

 # Example lifespan-capable ASGI app.
-# Doesn't need to be a `Lifespan` instance -- any other ASGI app
+# (Doesn't need to be a `Lifespan` instance.
-# implementing the lifespan protocol will do.
+# Any ASGI app implementing the lifespan protocol will do.)

 app = Lifespan()